junxit/us-congress-bills-115/metadata.md

 - 2018-07-13 — Introduced in House
 - 2018-07-13 — Introduced in House
 - 2018-07-13 — Referred to the House Committee on Natural Resources.
+- 2018-07-17 — Referred to the Subcommittee on Federal Lands.
+- 2018-07-17 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2018-09-06 — Subcommittee Hearings Held.
+- 2018-09-27 — Committee Consideration and Mark-up Session Held.
+- 2018-09-27 — Ordered to be Reported (Amended) by the Yeas and Nays: 19 - 12.
+- 2018-09-27 — Subcommittee on Federal Lands Discharged.
+- 2018-09-27 — Subcommittee on Water, Power and Oceans Discharged.
+- 2018-11-27 — Placed on the Union Calendar, Calendar No. 819.
+- 2018-11-27 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-1052.
+- 2018-11-27 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-1052.